 Oakeshott’s philosophy emphasizes the distinction between two types of knowledge: practical knowledge and theoretical or propositional knowledge.
 He argued that practical knowledge, acquired through experience and practice, is often overlooked in favor of theoretical knowledge, which is more easily codified and transmitted through formal education.

 In his essay The Voice of Poetry in the Conversation of Mankind (1959), Oakeshott presents a metaphor that resonates with the idea of the Great Conversation.
-He describes human discourse as an ongoing conversation, with each participant contributing their own voice and perspective.
+He describes human discourse as an ongoing conversation in which each participant contributes their own voice and perspective.
 In this conversation, he argues that the voice of poetry (which he uses as a broad term encompassing art, literature, and creative expression) plays a vital role in enriching and expanding our understanding of the human experience.

 Oakeshott’s emphasis on the importance of tradition and the transmission of knowledge across generations aligns with the concept of the Great Conversation.
 In his book Rationalism in Politics and Other Essays (1962), he argues that knowledge and understanding are not solely the products of individual reason but are shaped by the intellectual traditions and cultural contexts in which they arise.
 He sees education as a process of initiation into these traditions, through which individuals acquire the tools and perspectives necessary to participate in the ongoing conversation of human knowledge.